-- Best practice noise mitigation measures, implemented and controlled through the Construction Noise and Vibration Management Plan, will include: - Consideration of noise levels when selecting construction methods and equipment used. - Management of construction operating hours (in accordance with those specified within the DCO). - Training of construction workers on site to ensure noise is considered through all stages. - Implementation of traffic management measures such as agreed routes for construction traffic. - Use of modern, fit for purpose, well maintained plant equipment to minimise noise generation.
+- 74. Best practice noise mitigation measures, implemented and controlled through the Construction Noise and Vibration Management Plan, will include: - Consideration of noise levels when selecting construction methods and equipment used. - Management of construction operating hours (in accordance with those specified within the DCO). - Training of construction workers on site to ensure noise is considered through all stages. - Implementation of traffic management measures such as agreed routes for construction traffic. - Use of modern, fit for purpose, well maintained plant and equipment to minimise noise generation.
 Plant and vehicles will be fitted with mufflers / silencers maintained in good working order.
 Use of silenced equipment, as far as possible and low impact type compressors and generators fitted with lined and sealed acoustic covers.
 Doors and covers housing noise emitting plant will be kept closed when machines are in use.
-The positioning and specification of any generators used close to residential properties shall be positioned so as to ensure compliance with the assessed noise guidance thresholds and shall be agreed with ESC, as required. - Where reasonably practicable, vibrating and noisy equipment should be located as far from sensitive premises as possible, and, if on a structure, not on one which is continuous with that of the sensitive premises; contractors and subcontractors should be trained to employ appropriate techniques to keep site noise to a minimum, and should be effectively supervised to ensure that best working practice in respect of noise and vibration reduction are followed. - Minimise drop height of materials. - Construction site layout to minimise or avoid reversing with use of banksmen where appropriate.
-Output noise from reversing alarms set at levels for health and safety compliance. - Start-up plant, equipment and vehicles sequentially rather than all together. - No working during night hours except for specific activities which have been agreed with ESC and should be discouraged as much as possible. - Radios (other than two-way radios used for the purposes of communication related to the works) and other forms of audio equipment (other than associated with safety mechanisms (such as reversing bleepers) shall not be operated during construction activities. - Construction activities with the potential for significant impacts should be discouraged if possible, during night hours. - Avoid shouting and minimise talking loudly and slamming vehicle doors. - Ensuring engines are switched off when machines are idle. - Noise and vibration should be controlled at source and the spread of noise and vibration should be limited. - Use screens and noise barriers / acoustics screens where deemed necessary. - Regular communication with site neighbours to inform them of the construction schedule, and when noisy activities are likely to occur.
-All residents who are likely to be affected by constructional noise that exceeds 64dB(A) expressed as a 1 hour L(A)eq value shall be notified at least 24 Hours in advance of the works and given an estimate of how long the elevated noise levels will continue. - If it is deemed by ESC that during construction monitoring of noise is necessary, then the locations for such monitoring will be agreed in advance with ESC. - To ensure that excessive vibration levels on the road network are not caused by HGVs travelling over discontinuities in the road, visual checks should be made of roads adjacent to the buildings listed (identified in the Construction Noise and

-Vibration Management Plan) by the Principal Contractor, the construction management team and EnvCoW.
-Access and haul road condition will also be monitored.
+The positioning and specification of any generators used close to residential properties shall be positioned so as to ensure compliance with the assessed noise guidance thresholds and shall be agreed with MSDC - Where reasonably practicable, vibrating and noisy equipment should be located as far from sensitive premises as possible, and, if on a structure, not on one which is continuous with that of the sensitive premises; contractors and subcontractors should be trained to employ appropriate techniques to keep site noise to a minimum, and should be effectively supervised to ensure that best working practice in respect of noise and vibration reduction are followed. - Minimise drop height of materials. - Construction site layout to minimise or avoid reversing with use of banksmen where appropriate.
+Output noise from reversing alarms set at levels for health and safety compliance. - Start-up plant, equipment and vehicles sequentially rather than all together. - No working during night hours except for specific activities which have been agreed with Mid Suffolk District Council (MSDC) and should be discouraged as much as possible. - Radios (other than two-way radios used for the purposes of communication related to the works) and other forms of audio equipment (other than associated with safety mechanisms (such as reversing bleepers) shall not be operated during construction activities. - · Construction activities with the potential for significant impacts should be discouraged if possible, during night hours. - Avoid shouting and minimise talking loudly and slamming vehicle doors. - Ensuring engines are switched off when machines are idle. - Noise and vibration should be controlled at source and the spread of noise and vibration should be limited. - Use screens and noise barriers / acoustics screens where deemed necessary. - Regular communication with site neighbours to inform them of the construction schedule, and when noisy activities are likely to occur.
+All residents who are likely to be affected by constructional noise that exceeds 64dB(A) expressed as a 1 hour L(A)eq value shall be notified at least 24 Hours in advance of the works and given an estimate of how long the elevated noise levels will continue. - If it is deemed by MSDC that during construction monitoring of construction noise is necessary, then the locations for such monitoring will be agreed in advance with MSDC. - To ensure that excessive vibration levels on the road network are not caused by HGVs travelling over discontinuities in the road, visual checks should be made of roads adjacent to the buildings listed (identified in the Construction Noise and Vibration Management Plan) by the Contractor, the construction management team and EnvCoW. - The above is not an exhaustive list of BPM and should additional, more appropriate, measures be considered appropriate then they will be included as reasonable steps to minimise noise.